GaragePixel/Public-drafts-in-Mx2/fox/doc/gameproject/ranking_system.md

 	4. **Telemetry Subpage**: Including a transparent explanation of telemetry data collection is a thoughtful touch, addressing potential player concerns about privacy.

 - **Weaknesses**:
 	1. **Avatar Customization**: The use of *purikura*-style avatars and unlockable elements is charming but not particularly innovative.
 Many games already offer similar features.
+However, adding a mechanic that allows players to customize their avatars further by placing cliparts manually on character drawings introduces a more personal and creative layer.
+It aligns well with the purikura theme, giving players a sense of ownership and individuality over their profiles.
+While not entirely groundbreaking, this feature could appeal to players who enjoy self-expression and creativity.
+The challenge would be ensuring the interface is intuitive and the cliparts are thematically consistent with the game’s overall aesthetic.
 	2. **Ranking System Core**: While functional, the ranking system's focus on proximity to the Perfect Ending and anonymized comparisons is less compelling compared to more dynamic or competitive leaderboards in other genres.
 	3. **Easter Egg Mechanics**: The hidden nature of certain mechanics (e.g., buzz effects, avatar marks) might alienate players who prefer transparency or structured progression.
+However, introducing a mechanic where hints or "astuces" (e.g., "use this word and look how it will...") are unlocked through specific in-game paths could mitigate this concern.
+By tying these hints to achievements or narrative milestones, the system would maintain its mystery while rewarding exploration and engagement.
+This approach strikes a balance between preserving the allure of hidden mechanics and providing players with guidance to discover them organically.
+The challenge lies in ensuring that these hints feel like meaningful rewards rather than obligatory instructions, keeping the focus on player agency and curiosity.

 ---